UoMResearchIT/r-tidyverse-digital-humanities/_episodes/14-dplyr.md

 {: .r}

 ## Connect mutate with logical filtering: ifelse

+*Not sure about this example - would ideally use if_else, but cannot for 1st one since it returns NA for false.*

 When creating new variables, we can hook this with a logical condition.
 A simple combination of `mutate()` and `ifelse()` facilitates filtering right where it is needed: in the moment of creating something new.